RHENISH CHURCH OF CANADA LUTHERAN (RCCL)

 A living witness of an abundant life in God’s love and forgiveness through Jesus Christ

-October 2008 His Servant Pastor David Tin because the Senior Head Pastor for the Rhenish Church of Canada Lutheran.
+October 2008 His Servant Pastor David Tin became the Senior Head Pastor for the Rhenish Church of Canada Lutheran.

 2010 Launching Oversea Mission in Tanzania.
 Using the Good News of God to change lives away from Home.

-2011-11-26: Working with the Samaritan’s Purse Annually, to deliver Christmas Shoe Boxes with gifts of love, wellness, and hope to people across the world.
+Working with the Samaritan’s Purse Annually, to deliver Christmas Shoe Boxes with gifts of love, wellness, and hope to people across the world since 2011.
 We also become a collection/ drop-off center so that people in the community and the church will participate in this heartwarming event.